-If you turn on the Exposure Settings Guide option on screen 3 of the Custom menu, you will see a circular display of the shutter speeds as you turn the Control dial, as shown in Figure 3-17.
+If you turn on the Exposure Settings Guide option on screen 7 of the Camera Settings2 menu, you will see a graphic display of the shutter speeds on a moving band as you turn the Control dial, as shown in Figure 3-18.

-Figure 3-17.
-Shutter Speed Display with Exposure Settings Guide
+Figure 3-18.
+Exposure Settings Guide in Use

-Although the RX10 III uses the letter "S" to stand for Shutter Priority on the Mode dial and to designate this mode on the live view screen, it uses the notation "Tv" on the Shooting mode display in Shutter Priority mode, next to the Control dial icon.
+Although the RX10 IV uses the letter "S" to stand for Shutter Priority on the mode dial and to designate this mode on the live view screen, it uses the notation "Tv" on the Shooting mode display in Shutter Priority mode, next to the Control dial icon, as shown in Figure 3-19.
 Tv stands for time value, a term often used for shutter speed.

-(You can see the Tv indicator in Figure 3-19, where it is shown in Manual exposure mode.)
+Figure 3-19.
+Tv Icon Indicating Shutter Speed